It's common for people to be confused about the patent process. We answer your FAQs.

 What types of ideas can be patented?

 To meet the qualifications for a patent, your invention or discovery must be new, useful, an improvement on prior processes or techniques, nonobvious and/or novel.
-While it's unlikely this caveat will affect you, it's worth noting that "The Atomic Energy act of 1954 excludes the patenting of inventions useful solely in the utilization of special nuclear material or atomic energy in an atomic weapon."
-For a more comprehensive outline of the parameters for patentable inventions and concepts, check out the website for the U.S. Patent and Trademark Office.
+For a comprehensive outline of the parameters for patentable inventions and concepts, check out the U.S. Patent and Trademark Office.

 Do I need a patent lawyer?